unxiaohao/WordLenSpotter/README.md

 # WordLenSpotter

-This is the official implementation of Paper: Word Length-aware Text Spotting: Enhancing Dense Text Detection and Recognition for Filmed Document Image.
+This is the official implementation of Paper: Word Length-aware Text Spotting: Enhancing Dense Text Detection and Recognition for Camera-captured Document Image.

 ## Preparation
 1. Downloaded images